emalka/python-dependency-injection/README.md

 class Inject2Me:

-    # if only one object was derived from AbsCls the developer should @autowired() instead
+    # if only one object was derived from AbsCls for example only Drv1 the developer
+    # should use @autowired() instead and the mini-framework will handle the autowireing
     @autowired(AutoWiredType.SINGLETON, {AbsCls: Drv1})
     def __init__(self, name: str, my_obj: AbsCls):
         self.name = name